-The MSD Animal Heath Research Bursary for Veterinary Students grants the opportunity to 5 veterinary students within the UK to win an award of £1,000 for their research project.
-All bursary recipients will be invited to MSD Animal Health’s headquarters in Milton Keynes to present their research conclusions at the annual MSD Animal Health Research Bursary Award day.
+The MSD Animal Health Research Bursary for Veterinary Students grants the opportunity to 5 veterinary students within the UK to win an award of £1,000 for their research project.
+All bursary recipients will be invited to present their research conclusions at the annual MSD Animal Health Research Bursary Award day.
 The two best research projects presented on the day will also be awarded a further £1,000 top prize and a £500 runner-up prize respectively.
 The two winners will also be encouraged to present their findings at a relevant UK veterinary conference.
 This will be facilitated by MSD Animal Health with funding of hotel accommodation, delegate registration and a further award of £500.